-In order to send agreements to your prospects for E-Signature, you will need to create a PDF form, and then map the form's fields to your lead fields.
+In order to send agreements to your prospects for E-Signature, you will need to upload your PDF form into the CRM and map it to the lead.

 - Uploading your PDF application to the CRM

-- Mapping PDF fields to the corresponding CRM fields
+- Mapping the PDF fields to the Lead fields

 Your CRM supports the following four different types of field mappings:

-The first two types of mappings listed above do not require you to make any changes in the PDF file (except for a few Special Fields described further on).
+The Text-To-Text and Dropdown-To-Text mappings do not require you to change the names of the text fields in your PDF form (except for a few Special Fields described further on).

-On the other hand, the last two types of mapping listed above (Checkbox-To-Checkbox and Dropdown-To-Checkboxes) will require you to edit the PDF checkbox names and the checkbox export values in order for the mapping to work correctly.
+On the other hand, the Checkbox-To-Checkbox and Dropdown-To-Checkboxes will require you to edit the PDF checkbox names and the checkbox export values in order for the mapping to work correctly.

 After that, you will also need to set the Export Value of the checkbox to "Yes".
 Here’s how: